casdoor/casdoor-flutter-sdk/README.md

+# Casdoor Flutter SDK

-This is casdoor-flutter-sdk will allow you to easily connect your application to the Casdoor authentication system without having to implement it from scratch.
+casdoor-flutter-sdk will allow you to easily connect your Flutter-based application to the [Casdoor authentication system](https://casdoor.org/) without having to implement it from scratch.

 The following platforms are supported:

 + Android
 + iOS
-+ macos
++ macOS
 + Web

 |  **Android**   | **iOS**  | **Web** |